openheartmind/WISDOM/README.md

 - _Replicability_.
 Open source and forkable, so you can stand on the shoulders of giants.
 - _Accessibility_.
 Our review protocol is user-friendly and cognitively simple.
 - _Collaborative_.
 Our reward mechanism incentivises collaboration over competition.
-- _Diverse_.
+- _Diversity_.
 Our model is flexible, scaleable and can be customised to the needs of different communities.
-- _Inclusive_.
+- _Inclusion_.
 Literally any community in the world could utilise our framework.

 ### Metascience
 We are developing rigorous, evidence-based methods for determining the relative value of contributions, so that contributors can be given fair credit for their efforts.
 We aim to overcome bias and gaming through repeated experimentation and iteration as WISDOM evolves.
 Our initial forays into this new metaresearch paradigm are: